NCEAS/vegbank2/INSTALL.md

 ## Postgres Docker Development (Postgres12, 16)

-This process is also applicable to Postgres12 and 16, starting from 10.23 is not necessary.
+This process is also applicable to Postgres12, 16 AND 17 (tested!), starting from 10.23 is not necessary.

 **Requirements:**
 - Docker